mttcrn/CSE-notes/digital-forensics-and-cybercrime.md

 There are two types of anti-forensics techniques:

 * Transient anti-forensics: interfere with analysis (identification) since data is hidden and not deleted.
 They can be defeated if detected.\
-  Some examples are putting data into places where they do not belong to (in the FS metadata or in a partition table), using custom weird partitions (to make forensics tool unusable, lot of partitions can make the tool fail), make log injection (since log analyzer tools uses regular expression, by making log injection it may be possibile to exploit the tool itself).&#x20;
+  Some examples are putting data into places where they do not belong to (in the FS metadata or in a partition table), using custom weird partitions (to make forensics tool unusable, lot of partitions can make the tool fail), make log injection (since log analyzer tools uses regular expression, by making log injection it may be possibile to exploit the tool itself).
 * Definitive anti-forensics: interfere with acquisition since data are deleted.
 In general, it is irreversible.
 Some examples are timeline tampering (in order to make events uncorrelated or correlated to each other and mislead the analyst), countering file recovery (secure delete files, VM usage, wiping out unallocated space), fileless attacks (attacks that do not write anything on disk, leaving no footprint).

 </details>